 Pleased that I’d secured the seat I hoped for, the next step was lifejackets.
 The captain handed out sopping wet lifejackets from the storage hold and everyone made a face but dutifully put them on.

 And we’re off!
 The ride actually wasn’t as bad as I expected.
 It was definitely bumpy and there were lots of big waves thanks to the weather but other than a few drops of rain, I didn’t get wet at all.
 Success!!
 (I posted a little video from the ride in the photo gallery…in case you want to try to experience it for yourself.)

 Little Corn Island

-The other 3 women and I kept exchanging nervous glances like we weren’t really sure where we were going but after about a 20 minute walk we emerged on the other side of the island on a beautiful beach.
+The other women and I kept exchanging nervous glances like we weren’t really sure where we were going but after about a 20-minute walk we emerged on the other side of the island on a beautiful beach.
 From there it was just a few steps to LCBB where we were welcomed graciously and shown directly to our bungalows.

 Big Corn Island

-On Big Corn Island, I’d booked a room at the Hotel Casa Canada.
-I’d selected it from Trip Advisor reviews and it did not disappoint.
+On Big Corn Island, I’d booked a room at the lovely Hotel Casa Canada.
 After going without AC and wifi for the past two days I was happy to have both back in my life.
 They were kind enough to check me in at 7:30am (which I did not expect) and even let me have a late check-out the next day for my 3pm flight.

 After a quick flight back to Managua and an overnight at the comparably-luxurious (it had power 24 hours a day) Hilton Princess Managua, it was time to move on.